EDITH TUDOR–HART, A COURAGEOUS WOMAN WITH A MISSION

 "I watched this compelling film with fascination.
 An amazing quest – and very timely."
 Michael Haneke

-The film's next international screening will take place at the Vukovar Film Festival in Croatia on...
+The film's next international screening will take place at the Leeds International Film Festival (LIFF) in the UK on...

 Interview Partners for Tracking Edith